Report | Annual Statistical Risk Assessments

 We know from studying the Holocaust and other genocides that such events are never spontaneous.
 They are always preceded by a range of early warning signs.
 If warning signs are detected and their causes addressed, it may be possible to prevent catastrophic loss of life.

 The Early Warning Project—a joint initiative of the Simon-Skjodt Center for the Prevention of Genocide at the United States Holocaust Memorial Museum and the Dickey Center for International Understanding at Dartmouth College—has produced a global risk assessment every year since 2014.
-Since then, we have seen multiple mass atrocities occur, including a genocide against the Rohingya in Burma, the killing of hundreds of thousands of civilians in South Sudan, and identity-based targeted killings in Ethiopia and Cameroon.
+Since then, we have seen multiple mass atrocities occur, including a genocide against the Rohingya in Burma, the killing of hundreds of thousands of civilians in South Sudan, and identity-based killings of civilians in Ethiopia.
 Even in cases like these where warnings have been issued, they have simply not prompted enough early action.

 This assessment identifies the risk—the possibility—that a mass killing may take place.
 On average, one or two countries experience a new episode of mass killing each year.
-But relative infrequency does not make the brutality less devastating for victims: a mass killing, by our definition, is 1,000 or more civilians deliberately killed by armed forces (whether government or nonstate), over a period of a year or less, because of their membership in a particular group.
+But relative infrequency does not make the brutality less devastating for victims: a mass killing, by our definition, is 1,000 or more civilians within a country deliberately killed by armed forces in the same country (whether government or nonstate), over a period of a year or less, because of their membership in a particular group.
 Virtually all cases of genocide include mass killings that meet this definition.

 The United States Holocaust Memorial Museum’s founding charter, written by Holocaust survivor Elie Wiesel, mandates that our institution strive to make preventive action a routine response when warning signs appear.
 Wiesel wrote, “Only a conscious, concerted attempt to learn from past errors can prevent recurrence to any racial, religious, ethnic or national group.
 A memorial unresponsive to the future would also violate the memory of the past.”

-The Museum’s Simon-Skjodt Center for the Prevention of Genocide was established to fulfill that vision by transmitting the lessons and legacy of the Holocaust, and “to alert the national conscience, influence policy makers, and stimulate worldwide action to confront and prevent genocide.”
-In collaboration with Dartmouth College, the Simon-Skjodt Center’s Early Warning Project works to fulfill this aspect of the Museum’s mandate by using innovative research to identify early warning signs.
+The Museum’s Simon-Skjodt Center for the Prevention of Genocide was established to fulfill that vision by transmitting the lessons and legacy of the Holocaust and “to alert the national conscience, influence policy makers, and stimulate worldwide action to confront and prevent genocide.”
+In collaboration with Dartmouth College, the Simon-Skjodt Center’s Early Warning Project works to be a trusted partner for policy makers by using innovative research to identify early warning signs.
 In doing so, we seek to do for today’s potential victims what was not done for the Jews of Europe.

 Preventing genocide is of course difficult.
 In deciding how to respond, policy makers face an array of constraints and competing concerns.
+As we confront ongoing crises, we must not neglect opportunities to prevent new mass atrocities from occurring.
 We know from the Holocaust what can happen when early warning signs go unheeded.
 We aim for this risk assessment to serve as a tool and a resource for policy makers and others interested in prevention.
 We hope this helps them better establish priorities and undertake the discussion and deeper analysis that can help reveal where preventive action can make the greatest impact in saving lives.

 Simon-Skjodt Center for the Prevention of Genocide